thrasher-corp/gocryptotrader/engine/datahistory_manager.md

   + Modify the following example command to your needs: `.\gctcli.exe datahistory upsertjob --nickname=binance-spot-bnb-btc-1h-candles --exchange=binance --asset=spot --pair=BNB-BTC --interval=3600 --start_date="2020-06-02 12:00:00" --end_date="2020-12-02 12:00:00" --request_size_limit=10 --data_type=0 --max_retry_attempts=3 --batch_size=3`

 ### Candle intervals and trade fetching
 + A candle interval is required for a job, even when fetching trade data.
 This is to appropriately break down requests into time interval chunks.
-So an interval of 1 hour will then fetch an hour's worth of trade data
+However, it is restricted to only a small range of times.
+This is to prevent fetching issues as fetching trades over a period of days or weeks will take a significant amount of time.
+When setting a job to fetch trades, the allowable range is less than 4 hours and greater than 10 minutes.

 ### Application run time parameters